CEO, Edison Energy

-Drew Murphy is senior vice president of Strategy, Corporate Development and Sustainability for Edison International.
-He is responsible for managing the strategic planning process for Edison International and its subsidiaries and oversees the analysis of emerging trends in the industry and their impact on Edison International’s regulated utility and competitive businesses.
+Before joining Edison Energy, Murphy was senior vice president of Strategy, Corporate Development and Sustainability for Edison Energy’s parent company, Edison International, where he was responsible for managing the strategic planning process for the company and its subsidiaries and overseeing the analysis of emerging trends in the industry and their impact on Edison International’s regulated utility and competitive businesses.

-In this role, he has responsibility for advancing strategic initiatives and assessing new opportunities that are key to achieving business growth and long-term shareholder value for the company, and he leads the development and implementation of the company's sustainability strategy and reporting program.
-He also oversees the competitive businesses of Edison International, including Edison Energy.
-Edison International is the parent company of Southern California Edison, one of the nation’s largest electric utilities, and Edison Energy Group, a subsidiary composed of a variety of nonregulated businesses in the energy sector.
+In this role, he was responsible for advancing strategic initiatives and assessing new opportunities that are key to achieving business growth and long-term shareholder value for the company and leading the development and implementation of the company’s sustainability strategy and reporting program.

 Murphy earned a bachelor’s degree from Harvard College in 1983 and a Juris Doctor from George Washington University in 1987, where he was a member of the George Washington Law Review.